kurt-krueckeberg/pn/call-from-parkview-neurology-summary.md

 peripheral neuropathy patients had been helped by such a device (she didn't say how much).

 I was diagnosed on June 28, 2021 with severe polyneuropathy and told two days later by Credo Medicine I need to see a neurologist for ongonig care.
-I now know that I could just have well gone to a pain doctor.

 I was able to see Dr Austin three days after Richmond referred me to him.
 Dr. Austin told me that since I was an established patient of Dr. Karl, who also did spinal stimulator implatation, and who Dr. Autin said was "equivaltent to me", I really should follow up with him.
 Unfortunetly, the earliest I could get in to see